ivory-tower-private-power/sirup/docs/odissei-tutorial.md

 python -m pip install sirup
 ```

 To use the package and change your IP address, you need an account with a VPN service provider that offers OpenVPN configuration files for your account.
 At the time of writing, for instance ProtonVPN and Surfshark offer this option.
+(Note that these services are not for free.)
 We will use ProtonVPN in this tutorial.

 After creating an account, you need to download two sets of files.

-First, you download credentials that identify our Proton account when using OpenVPN.
+First, you download credentials that identify your Proton account when using OpenVPN.
 On the ProtonVPN website, click on "Account" and then you see something like this:

 ![file](./screenshot-proton-username-clean.png)